 At lunchtime, there are lots of fun activities provided outdoors for students to participate in.
 Some teachers and many year 3-7 students elect to run fun activities.
 The programme helps to develop leadership qualities and personal responsibility in our older students; whilst providing the rest of the school (Reception to Year 7) with an opportunity to have something fun to do during lunch play.
 Some activities include: Art club, Jewellery and Tomboy crafts, Origami club, Chess, Basketball, Football, dance, Skipping and cricket.

+INSTRUMENTAL MUSIC: The DECD Music Branch conducts a weekly program at Glenelg Primary School and at Brighton Secondary School consisting of individual lessons and band involvement.
+The band performs for the school during 4th term.
+Hire of equipment is via the school with the parents invoiced for the instrument.
 A string ensemble is developed at school with students enrolling for lessons in year 3.
-Students are selected on audition and parents are informed of the program
+Students are selected on audition and parents are informed of the program.